gramster/photorg/README.md

     photorger clean --source=<folder>

 is similar but searches just a single folder tree, and in this case if it finds a set of duplicates it will keep the file(s) that are in folders with a YYYY/MM/DD format; this behavior can be changed with other arguments.
+After running this with no argument or with the arguments you prefer, you will likely still have duplicates, but you can run it again with a `--force` argument which will then use lexical ordering on the file paths to determine a single file in each duplicate group to keep, eliminating all other duplicates.

     photorger move